HMS Trafalgar (1841)

 HMS Trafalgar was a 120-gun, three-deck, first rate, broadened built for the Royal Navy during the 1830s.
 Completed in 1842, the ship remained in ordinary until 1845.
-She was participated in the Crimean War of 1854–1855.
-Trafalgar was razeed and converted into a steam-powered, 89-gun, second rate, two decker in 1858–1859.
+She served in the Experimental Squadrons in 1845 and 1846 as well the Channel Squadron and the Mediterranean Fleet.
+Trafalgar participated in the Crimean War of 1854–1856 against the Russian Empire, including the Bombardment of Sevastopol in late 1854.
+The ship was razeed and converted into a two-deck, screw-powered, 89-gun, second rate in 1858–1859.
+She was assigned as a guard ship in Scotland and Ireland in the late 1860s.
+Trafalgar served as a sea-going training ship for naval cadets in 1870–1872; she was recommissioned in 1873 and renamed Boscawen as a stationary boys' training ship in Portland Harbour.
+The ship was sold for scrap in 1906.

 Description

 The Caledonia class was an improved version of with additional freeboard to allow them to fight all their guns in heavy weather.
-Trafalgar measured 205 ft 6 in on the gundeck and 170 ft 5 in on the keel.
-She had a beam of 55 ft 8 in, a depth of hold of 23 ft 2 in, a deep draught of 18 ft 3 in and had a tonnage of 272132/94 tons burthen.
+The broadened sub-class had their beam increased to improve their ability to carry the heavier weight of their new armament of all 32-pounder guns.
+Trafalgar measured 205 ft 6 in on the gun deck and 170 ft 5 in on the keel.
+She had a beam of 55 ft 8 in, a depth of hold of 23 ft 3 in, a light draught of 18 ft 3 in and had a tonnage of 2,721 32/94 tons burthen.
 Her crew numbered 820 officers and ratings in peacetime and 900 in wartime.
+Trafalgar had three masts and was ship rigged.

-The ship was armed with 120 muzzle-loading, smoothbore guns that consisted of thirty 32-pounder (56 cwt) guns and two 68-pounder carronades on her lower gundeck, thirty-two 32-pounder 55 cwt guns and two 68-pounder carronades on her middle gundeck and thirty-two 32-pounders and two 68-pounder carrondaes on her upper gundeck.
-Her forecastle mounted a pair of 32-pounder 49 cwt guns and two 32-pounder carronades.
-On her quarterdeck she carried sixteen 32-pounder carronades.
-Trafalgars armament was later modified with four 8 in shell guns that replaced her 68-pounder carronades on the lower and middle gundecks.
-The 68-pounder carronades on the upper gundeck were replaced by a pair of 32-pounders.
-All of the guns on the forecastle and quarterdeck were replaced by six 32-pounders and fourteen short 32-pounder guns.
-The ship's figurehead was a bust of Lord Nelson, and is now on display at Portsmouth Historic Dockyard.
+The ship was armed with 120 muzzle-loading, smoothbore guns that consisted of thirty 32-pounder (56 cwt) guns and two 8 in (65 cwt), 68-pounder shell guns on her lower gun deck, thirty-two 32-pounder (55 cwt) guns and two 8-inch shell guns on her middle gun deck and thirty-four 32-pounders on her upper gun deck.
+Her forecastle and quarterdeck carried a total of six 32-pounders and fourteen short 32-pounder guns between them.

+Figurehead

+The ship's figurehead was a bust of Lord Nelson made by Hellyer & Sons in 1840.
+Preserved after the ship was broken up in 1906, the figurehead formed part of the HMS Ganges collection, until it was transferred to Portsmouth in 1976.
+Accessioned into the then Royal Naval Museum collection in 1984, it was restored by Phil Hudson and Richard Hunter in 2011.
+The figurehead can be seen outside at the National Museum of the Royal Navy in Portsmouth.